medavox/tuki-nuwa/text/philosophy.md

 that are relevant to the current context.

 The same phrases may pop up again and again, but that does not make them words.
-That just increases the burden on new learners, who must also memorise all these 'compound words', which just aren't documented properly.
+That just increases the number of words to learn, some of which may not even be properly documented, and instead must be picked up from those 'in the know'.
 It also means that `~`120 words is a lie.

 Baaad toki pona.